-10.8.2Safety reports
+10.8.2 Safety reports

 Safety reports will be generated during the course of the trial which allows for monitoring of SAE and AE reporting rates across sites.
-The CTRC will send developmental safety update reports containing a list of all SARs to regulatory authorities and a list of all SARs and related SAEs to MREC.
+The CTRC will send Developmental Safety Update Reports (DSURs) containing a list of all SARs to regulatory authorities and a list of all SARs and related SAEs to REC.
 Any concerns raised by the IDSMC or inconsistencies noted at a given site may prompt additional training at sites, with the potential for the CTRC to carry out site visits if there is suspicion of unreported AEs in patient case notes.
 Additional training will also be provided if unacceptable delay in safety reporting timelines.
 If any safety reports identify issues that have implications for the safety of trial participants, the PIs at all institutions participating in the trial will be notified.